j-rachit/2018f-penapps-alexa/README.md

-# 2018f-penapps-frontend
+# 2018f-penapps-alexa
-This is the frontend to work with alexa for the frontend
+This is the frontend to work with alexa for the alexa